 - Additional confectioners' sugar

 - Place almonds in an ungreased 9-in. square baking pan.
-Bake at 350° for 5-10 minutes or until lightly browned, stirring several times.
+Bake at 350° until lightly browned, 5-10 minutes, stirring several times.
 When cool, process in a food processor until finely chopped; set aside.

 - In a large bowl, cream butter and 3/4 cup confectioners' sugar until light and fluffy.
 Add the egg yolk, whiskey or juice and vanilla; mix well.
 Combine the flour, baking powder and reserved almonds; gradually beat into creamed mixture.

-- Shape rounded tablespoonfuls of dough into 3-in. logs.
+- Shape tablespoonfuls of dough into 3-in. logs.
 Place 1 in. apart on ungreased baking sheets; shape into crescents.
-Bake at 350° for 14-18 minutes or until set and bottoms are lightly browned.
+Bake at 350° until set and bottoms are lightly browned, 14-18 minutes.

-Originally published as Kourambiethes in Taste of Home's Holiday & Celebrations Cookbook Annual 2008, p68
+Originally published as Greek Almond Shortbread Cookies in Holiday & Celebrations Cookbook 2008